 Social organizations.
 Premier Education Group schools will assure that membership practices of social organizations (such as student government and similar organizations) which are provided significant assistance do not permit discrimination otherwise prohibited by Section 504 and its implementing regulations.

 Physical education and athletics.
 In providing physical education courses and athletics and similar aid, benefits, or services to any of its students, Premier Education Group schools will not discriminate on the basis of disability.
-When Premier Education Group schools offer physical education of operates or sponsors club or intramural athletics, it shall provide qualified individuals with disabilities an equal opportunity for participation in these activities.
+When Premier Education Group schools offer physical education of operates or sponsors a club or intramural athletics, it shall provide qualified individuals with disabilities an equal opportunity for participation in these activities.
 Premier Education Group schools may offer physical education and athletic activities that are separate or different only if separation or differentiation is consistent with the requirement that it operates its programs or activities in the most integrated setting appropriate and only if no qualified student with a disability is denied the opportunity to compete for teams or to participate in courses that are not separate or different.

 Procedure for Requesting and Documenting the Need for Academic and Non-Academic Adjustments

 An applicant or enrolled student who believes that s/he might need an academic or nonacademic adjustment should make a request to the Director of Education as far in advance as reasonably possible before the scheduled program or activity or as soon as the disability becomes known to the student.
 Written requests are preferred.
 However, if an applicant or enrolled student makes a verbal request, the request will be converted to writing on an academic/nonacademic adjustment request form by the person making the request or a Premier Education Group school staff member and then reviewed and signed by the person making the request.